Eligibility & Requirements

 What is the Pfizer-BioNTech COVID-19 vaccine?

 The Pfizer-BioNTech COVID-19 Vaccine is an unapproved vaccine that may prevent COVID-19.
 There is no FDA-approved vaccine to prevent COVID-19.
-The FDA has authorized the emergency use of the Pfizer-BioNTech COVID-19 Vaccine on December 12, 2020 to prevent COVID-19 in individuals 16 years of age and older under an Emergency Use Authorization (EUA).
+The FDA authorized the emergency use of the Pfizer-BioNTech COVID-19 Vaccine on December 12, 2020 to prevent COVID-19 in individuals 12 years of age and older under an Emergency Use Authorization (EUA).
 Since that time, it has received full authorization for individuals 18 and older.
 Learn more.
 Find vaccine administration info for heathcare providers.